Qt Quick Tools and Utilities#

 Qt offers several tools and utilities to enable a rich developer experience, especially for Qt Quick developers.
 The following sections provide a brief introduction to those tools and utilities, and provide links to further information about them.

-The Qt Quick Designer enables designing Qt Quick-based UIs using simple drag-n-drop gestures that most designers are familiar with.
+Qt Design Studio enables designing Qt Quick-based UIs using simple drag-n-drop gestures that most designers are familiar with.
 It offers UI elements from the Qt Quick and Qt Quick Controls modules, as well as integration for custom UI elements.

 and inspecting QML properties.